 Learner-Centeredness

-- Dedicate time for learning. - Explore your curiosity. - Learn from failures to continuously improve. - Use every assignment as a learning opportunity.
+- Be transformative; be creative and innovative - Collaboratively share information and skills. - Continuously assess your knowledge, skills, and abilities - Dedicate time for learning. - Explore your curiosity. - Learn from failures to - continuously improve. - Use every assignment as a learning opportunity.

 Professionalism